 ix.
 Promotion of Cooperatives

 xi.
 Protection and development of common property resources

-8. Sections 80 to section 125 of the APPR Act, 1994 entrust the Gram Panchayats with responsibility of safeguarding Public Safety, Convenience and Health.
-Some the important subjects under this category are
+- Sections 80 to section 125 of the APPR Act, 1994 entrust the Gram Panchayats with the responsibility of safeguarding Public Safety, Convenience, and Health.
+Some of the important subjects under this category are,

 iv.
 Burial Grounds

 - The effective delivery of All of these functions and responsibilities directly influences the quality of life of the people and helps in improving the Human Development Index (HDI).
 Therefore, each Gram Panchayat shall prepare a perspective plan for the next four to five years

 - Resources for Gram Panchayat Development Plan Several financial resources available for the preparation of the Gram Panchayat Development Plan.
 Gram Panchayats empowered to levy, collect and spend different types of taxes and Non- taxes for discharging its functions under the Panchayat Raj Act.
 Several State and central grants released under Central and State Schemes.
 Many departments implement development programs at the Gram Panchayat level.
 These are broadly indicated below.